-Unease swept me, afraid he would want to hug on my arrival as others turned to watch.
+A pang of unease swept me.
+I was afraid he would want to hug on my arrival as others turned to watch.
 Instead as my chair was pulled back by the maître d’ he simply said.

 “Elizabeth, I’m so happy you came.
 You look beautiful!”

-His expensive blazer and proper deportment matched the establishment’s upscale decor and silverware as did his confident resonant timbered voice.
+His expensive blazer and assured deportment matched the establishment’s upscale decor and silverware as did his confident, resonant, timbered voice.
 Not outright handsome, he was nice looking, a pleasant face to view.
 It was his mannerisms, urbanity and voice which pushed him into handsome.

 Seated, I was glad I came.
-His presence dissipated my anxiety.
+His presence dissipated the last anxiety.
 His voice mesmerized my attention.
 Looking across the table, my heart knew I was his.
 Wearing the shoes, dress and earrings he bought told him it was true.

 He ordered a rose’ wine by its French name.
-I ordered their specialty, Shrobster a New England stuffed lobster, at Edward’s suggestion.
+I ordered their specialty, Shrobster, a New England stuffed lobster, at his suggestion.
 Flush with wine, his voice and charm we ate.
 We talked but I did most of it.
 For desert, we had sherry and shared a flan brulee, all new to me.
 I stared transfixed as the little blue fire flickered and flamed out.

 In the safety of the dark theater I put my hand on his knee, then his thigh.
 At “The End” I finally let him hold my hand as we walked up the aisle to the lobby.
 There he turned me to face him.